Chapter 510 & the Dept. Make Believe

-We've been working in schools since 2013, and recently signed a lease in downtown where we are building Oakland's very first writing center for youth.
+We've been working in schools since 2013, and are now in the process of building Oakland's very first writing center for youth at 2301 Telegraph Avenue.

 Like the chapters of 826 National, we are a volunteer-powered organization that recognizes young people’s ability to communicate powerfully through words and print.